 As well as my love and passion for Pilates, health and well-being, I believe in the small pleasures in life.
 For me, this is healthy food, great coffee and time spent outdoors enjoying the elements.
 I also love paddle-boarding and travel, with a particular love for Bali and Indonesia (where I married).

-I have been in the fitness industry for sixteen years.
+I have been in the fitness industry for eighteen years.
 I have taught a wide variety of classes, including yoga and yoga-based classes.
-For the last eleven years, I have focused purely on teaching Pilates.
+For the last thirteen years, I have focused purely on teaching Pilates.
 Seeing how people greatly benefit from the improved posture, core strength, mobility and flexibility it brings is hugely rewarding!

 Level 3 Diploma in Mat Pilates (Fitness Wales 2009); Matwork Bridging Course, Michael King Pilates; Wright Foundation G.P.
 Referral Consultant; Advanced Pilates for Orthopaedic Conditions; Spinal Conditions and Exercise Solutions; Franklin Method Fascia Trainer for the Lower Back; Pre and Post Natal; Pilates Small Equipment; Yoga Level 1.

 Many regular workshops & classes by Mk Pilates, Tom Waldron Movement Therapy, Biomechanics Education, Franklin Method, Cherry Baker Education & others.